atubak400/Implementing-Load-Balancer-with-Nginx/README.md

 ![Provision EC2 Instances](./img/15.png)

-### Change in my Public IP Addresses
+### NB: Change in my Public IP Addresses

-I took a break from this project and had to stop my EC2 instances to prevent excess charges.
+_I took a break from this project and had to stop my EC2 instances to prevent excess charges.
 This resulted in new public IP addresses for the web servers.
 Please note that **you don't need to change your IP address**.
-Thank you for your understanding.
+Thank you for your understanding._

 ### 5. Configuring Nginx as a Load Balancer